evidentlyai/evidently/docs/book/get-started/tutorial.md

 ![Part of the custom report, ColumnSummaryMetric.](../.gitbook/assets/tutorial/get-started-column-summary_metric-min.png)

 If you want to generate multiple column-level Metrics, there is a helper function.
-For example, in order to to calculate the same quantile value for all the columns in the list, you can use the generator:
+For example, in order to calculate the same quantile value for all the columns in the list, you can use the generator:

 ```
 report = Report(metrics=[